-The City of Waukesha Parks, Recreation and Forestry Department (WPRF) offers a comprehensive recreation summer playground program at Saratoga Park (formally offered at Heartel Field), located at W. College Avenue and Walton Avenue.
-It is an eight-week, high quality program that is free of charge to children living within the Saratoga/Heartel Field neighborhood.
+The City of Waukesha Parks, Recreation and Forestry Department (WPRF) offers a comprehensive recreation summer playground program at Sentinel Park, located at Madera and Sentinel Drive.
+It is an eight-week, high quality program that is free of charge to children living within the Sentinel neighborhood.
 The playground program is offered to youth ages 6-17 years.
-Over the past eleven years the program has grown from serving approximately 10 children the first year, to serving 65 in 2016.
+Over the past eleven years the program has grown from serving approximately 20 children the first year, to serving over 60 in 2016.
 Youth ages 13-17 participate in a Leaders in Training (L.I.T) program.
-Three leaders (one bilingual) will work together to provide participants with activities, field trips and special events that are age appropriate, challenging and more importantly, safe.
+Three leaders will work together to provide participants with activities, field trips and special events that are age appropriate, challenging and more importantly, safe.
 The activities and events are tools used to engage youth, while teaching lifelong skills such as organization, perseverance, self-confidence, social skills, conflict resolution and communication.
-The Saratoga Park Program participants enjoy lunch each day with their leaders, thanks to the St. Vincent de Paul lunch program.
+The Sentinel Park Program participants enjoy lunch each day with their leaders, thanks to the Salvation Army lunch program.
 Additionally, participants learn about nutrition education and healthy choices through fun and engaging activities provided by UW-Extension and listen to bilingual storytime, provided by the Waukesha Public Library.
 Participants will walk to the Library weekly to participate in engaging and active literacy activities.
 One of the key components to the program includes community safety, addressed through positive visits and outings by the Waukesha Community Policing Unit.
-The target population for the Saratoga Park Playground Program is children living in the immediate neighborhood.
-This is a diverse, lowmoderate income area.
-In 2016, 65 youth participated in the program, 45 children were Hispanic, 12 Black/African American, 6 Caucasian.
+The target population for the Sentinel Park Playground Program is children living in the immediate neighborhood.
+This is a diverse, low-moderate income area.
+In 2016, 62 youth participated in the program, 33 children were Hispanic, 24 Black/African American, 5 Caucasian.
 The following activities are utilized to achieve program outcomes: 1) Staff training- Leaders are trained in CPR/First Aid, art, sports, song/skits, team building and behavior management.
 2) Community Involvement- Partners provide a variety of services to youth, including literacy, healthy living programs, safety and positive community services.
 3) Quality Curriculum- a.
 Traditional and non-traditional activities are offered, with changing weekly themes.
 The curriculum used is intentional where education and social emotional development is woven through all activities and recreation.
-Activities include: Team Building, Stomp Bucket Percussion, Orienteering/GPS, World Games, Cooking, Gardening and a plethora of other activities to peak participant's interest. b.
-The Teen Leaders in Training (L.I.T) Program for participants 13-17 years is supported by the "The 7 Habits of Highly Effective Teens", by the Sean Covey curriculum, is a step-bystep guide to help teens improve self-image, build friendships, resist peer pressure and develop their leadership skills.
+Activities include: Team Building, Stomp Bucket Percussion, Orienteering/GPS, World Games, Cooking, Gardening and a plethora of other activities to peak participants interest. b.
+The Teen Leaders in Training (L.I.T) Program for participants 13-17 years is supported by the "The 7 Habits of Highly Effective Teens", by the Sean Covey curriculum, is a step-by-step guide to help teens improve self-image, build friendships, resist peer pressure and develop their leadership skills.
 Furthermore, teens attend a day-long workshop (Leading Forward) conducted by certified instructors on the "7 Habits of Highly Effective Teens", and then all participates go through an interview for a leadership position at the park.
 This process begins participants on their way to develop necessary skills needed to prepare for college and future employment.
 L.I.T's are assigned tasks throughout the summer to further develop their leadership and future job skills.